 This is something that both small startups and large multinationals are likely to do.
 For example, claiming the “first,” “largest,” or “unique” status in a category without conducting due diligence to ensure the claim is 100 percent accurate.
 The more you use these claims in your boilerplate or incorporate them into other brand identity materials, the more likely it is that someone will notice a claim and ask you to back it up.

 2) Do not let it become too long

 Even large, dynamic companies manage to condense their mission statement, tagline, key milestones, and contact information into a few sentences.
-If a billion-dollar company can keep their boilerplate under two paragraphs long, so can your startup.
+If a billion-dollar company can keep its boilerplate under two paragraphs long, so can your startup.

 3) Do not switch POV from first to third person